smatechnologies/ibm-i-agent-docs/docs/job-tracking/screens.md

 #### Job Track Log Detail -- View LDA

-Pressing \<**F15**\> from the Job Track Log Detail display provides access to a display of the captured job\'s local data area (LDA) content.
-This screen is a list of the 15 lines (1024 character) of the LDA content, but the screen may show a \"no records\" message if the LDA was either not captured or is completely blank.
+Pressing \<**F15**\> from the Job Track Log Detail display provides access to a display of the captured job's local data area (LDA) content.
+This screen is a list of the 15 lines (1024 character) of the LDA content, but the screen may show a "no records" message if the LDA was either not captured or is completely blank.
 Function key \<F10\> may be used to toggle the display between a character-only mode that shows the whole LDA on one screen (but non-display characters in the LDA will